KociOrges/pytag/README.md

 * ```-26```: ```Disease Ontology``` terms
 * ```-27```: ```Environment Ontology``` terms

-For eaxmple, let's say that you would like to identify the Environment, Tissue and Disease mentions in your BibTex files.
+For example, let's say that you would like to identify the Environment, Tissue and Disease mentions in your BibTex files.
 This can be done as follows (the order of the numerical identifiers is irrelevant):

 ```
 $ python pytag.py --input_dir path_to_BibTex_files/ --onto_types -27 -25 -26 --out_file ontology_terms.tsv